celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/examples.md

 # Examples

-## Interacting with cGold & cDollar
+## Interacting with cGLD & cUSD

-celo-blockchain has two initial coins: cGold and cDollar (stableToken).
+celo-blockchain has two initial coins: cGLD and cUSD (stableToken).
 Both implement the ERC20 standard, and to interact with them is as simple as:

 ```ts